moiph/ub3r-b0t-docs/articles/commands.md

 ```

 ## gif
-Returns a url for the requested gif (and thus displays it, if in Discord).
+Returns a url for the requested gif (and thus displays it, if not in IRC).
 Results powered by https://klipy.com

 `.gif keyword`